 How Does Laser Vein Treatment Work?

-We use the Sciton laser to remove unsightly veins in a process that works just like laser hair removal.
+We use the Cutera CoolGlide laser to reduce unsightly veins in a process that works just like laser hair removal.
 The laser energy (at a specific wavelength) is absorbed by pigment in the blood of the vein.
-The energy of the Sciton laser can penetrate the skin, bypassing the skin pigment and becoming absorbed by the red pigment in the blood.
+The energy can penetrate the skin, bypassing the skin pigment and becoming absorbed by the red pigment in the blood.
 Since the beam passes through a computer-controlled cooling plate, it does not harm the skin.
 This technique represents an improvement over previous vein treatments that used a short wavelength laser.

-Because the Sciton has an adjustable beam, we can use it to treat veins of different sizes.
+Because the CoolGlide has an adjustable beam, we can use it to treat veins of different sizes on the face.
 Each vein treatment is entirely customized to the size, depth, and color of the veins.

 Can any skin type undergo laser vein treatment?